 One reason this is a very big deal is the addition of PayPal could open up online gaming to a swathe of new players.

-Even though legal online poker and casino sites in the U.S. already offer PayPal-esque options (Skrill and Neteller for instance) few people in the U.S. have these online payment processing accounts.
-In order to use Neteller or Skrill to deposit they would first need to setup an account.
+Even though legal online poker and casino sites in the U.S. already offer PayPal-esque options (Skrill and Neteller for instance), few people have these online payment processing accounts.
+To use Neteller or Skrill to deposit they would first need to setup an account.

-On the other hand, virtually anyone who has ever used eBay or regularly uses eCommerce sites likely already has a PayPal account – according to a 2013 Forbes article there are as many as 50 million PayPal users in the U.S.
+On the other hand, virtually anyone who has ever used eBay or other eCommerce sites likely has a PayPal account.
+According to a 2013 Forbes article there are as many as 50 million PayPal users in the U.S.

-With PayPal there is no need to research the company or create an account as most people already:
+With PayPal there’s no need to research the company or create an account as most people already:

 A secondary reason the addition of PayPal at legal online gaming sites in the U.S. is a big deal is it further legitimizes the nascent industry.